 The Fishbrainer: Ryan Hearn

 The midwest is home to a lot of species that thrive in warmer fresh water.
-Bass,walleye, catfish, crappie and pike all can thrive in freshwater temps unsuitable for Western species like trout, salmon, or steelhead.
+Bass, walleye, catfish, crappie and pike all can thrive in freshwater temps unsuitable for Western species like trout, salmon, or steelhead.
 These species may be used to warm water, but even they can shut off and head for deep holes during a heatwave.

 Walleye

 Walleye are actually nocturnal hunters anyway and many anglers prefer to fish for them at night.
 They can live in temps up to the mid 70’s, but because of their physiology, are more likely to strike at night anyway.
-Walleye see incredible at night and will brave much shallower water than they do during the day.
+Walleye see incredibly well at night and will brave much shallower water than they do during the day.
 Because of your impaired sight, try fishing a weedless setup to help keep you from snagging anything in the shallower water.
 Rocky points, reefs, under weed cover and transition areas next to deep water are all great options.

 Usually most active right as the sun sets.
 Nocturnal hunter.